About Rosewood Downs Primary School

 Whilst the musical is presented and performed by the grade 6 students, it is really a whole school collaboration.
 Many of the other grade levels take part in a variety of musical activities that promote and enhance the performance, particularly the grade 5s who make programs, badges, tickets and work out the economics.

-The students in Unit D partake in a weekly Social and Emotional lesson (SEL), on Monday mornings.
-Our focus for term 2 will be on Courage and Emotions.
+All students in Unit D partake in a weekly Social and Emotional lesson (SEL), on Monday mornings.
+Our focus includes topics such as Courage, Positivity, Resilience and Emotions.
 These lessons allow children to develop their emotional intelligence, resilience and social skills and are an important part of our curriculum.
 They link closely with many of our school programs, including ThinkPlus, Kids Matter and The Resilience Project.
 Along with our SEL lessons, students also practice mindfulness several times a week using the programs Smiling Mind and Mind Yeti.
 Mindfulness helps our students to build their stamina and recognise and control their own emotions.

-Unit D have been fortunate enough to have purchased some new Developmental Play equipment and the children are all looking forward to their weekly sessions this term.
+Unit D continues to have a weekly session of Developmental Play and the children are always looking forward to these sessions.
 Our Developmental Play lessons incorporate toys to develop creativity, problem-solving skills and important social skills such as cooperation and teamwork.

-This term Grade One and Two students are very excited about their upcoming Camp Oasis experience.
-The Grade Two students will be heading to Camp Oasis in Mt Evelyn on Monday 8th May, on their first overnight camp and the Grade One students will be joining them for the first day.
+An important part of our school life is the Camping program.
+Our Grade Two students head to Camp Oasis in Mt Evelyn for their first ever overnight stay and the Grade Ones join them for a day visit.
 Camps are an integral part of the school curriculum as they enable students to explore, extend and enrich their learning and their social skills development, in a non-school setting.
-The students will have the opportunity to participate in a number of fun activities, including the flying fox, crate climbing, candle making and a visit to the Reptile House.
+The students have the opportunity to participate in a number of fun activities, including the flying fox, crate climbing, candle making and a visit to the Reptile House.

-Stomp Dance Company are back at Rosewood Downs in term 2 and all Unit D students will have the opportunity to participate in several fun and energetic dance workshops.
-These workshops will be run by the highly trained and skilled Stomp Dance Company instructors and will focus on improving fitness, co-ordination, motor skills and teamwork.
+Stomp Dance Company are back at Rosewood Downs in Term 3 and all Unit D students have the opportunity to participate in several fun and energetic dance workshops.
+These workshops are run by the highly trained and skilled Stomp Dance Company instructors and focus on improving fitness, co-ordination, motor skills and teamwork.
+The Life Education van also due in Term 3 provides our students with a program that develops social skills necessary for effective decision-making, communication, negotiation and peer resistance.
+It also touches briefly on drug education.

-The Unit D teachers are looking forward to working with all our students and families for an exciting, busy and productive term ahead.
+The Unit D teachers look forward to working with all our students and families for an exciting, busy and productive year.